schottz/splunk-fluentd-hec-masking-plugin/README.md

 ## Build

 The `build.sh` contains an example of how you can build this image on a multi platform perspective.
-I had to use this, since I'm on an ARM architecture and have to build for AMD.
+I had to use this, since I'm on an ARM architecture and had to build for AMD.

 Remember of changing the image name to point to your own repository.